taahuu/yolo_v8/README.md

 # yolo_v8
-Find the person and then label as person
+Find the person and then label them as a person